 Let your child try to cut with the scissors, and encourage him to cut the best he can.
 It may take awhile for him to get the hang of it.
 My boys were four years old before they could hold a pair of scissors correctly and cut with them.

 After your child has learned to cut with his scissors, it’s time to practice cutting shapes and lines.
 This activity helps your preschooler master his cutting skills so he can move on to cutting out shapes for his own craft projects.
+I have seen a positive change in the way preschools and daycare centers are running these days as they are now encouraging arts and crafts to bring out the creativity from within a child.

 Have your child start cutting lines.
 Simply use a ruler to draw several lines on a piece of paper, and then have your child try to cut on the line.
 It will probably take awhile for your child to get the hang of it, but after he catches on he will be so proud of his new accomplishment.